WohlSoft/Moondust-Devkit-Help/Intro/About.md

 I already announced that it's already fine as-is for the current usage.
 I wanted to develop Engine as I see it's one most important part of the PGE Project.
 The team wanted more and more features in the Editor.
 I was worked on that a lot.
-The SMBX2 team didn't saw any perspectives against PGE Engine, and instead, they were focused on the LunaLua development.
+The SMBX2 team didn't saw any perspectives for PGE Engine, and instead, they were focused on the LunaLua development.
 In 2016, I have described the nature of SMBX2 as the "Biggest workaround in the Universe".
 Horikawa Otane agreed with me.
 She supported